 Planning for Alternative Families

 As a result of families refusing to accept their gay members over the last few decades, many gay seniors have developed strong ties to their so-called “chosen families.”
-These are the people selected by members of the LGBT community to replace strong family bonds that were either lost due to social stigmas the unwillingness to accept their lifestyle.
+These are the people selected by members of the LGBTQ community to replace strong family bonds that were either lost due to social stigmas the unwillingness to accept their lifestyle.
 Consequently, some gay seniors, who are now permitted to marry their long-time partners, may not consider the fact that even once married, those same family members may still harbor the same bias or unwillingness for acceptance.

 The Benefits of a Power of Attorney